-(1) Is recommended in writing by the superintendent to the administrator as having met the requirements of Ed 512; or a.
-Is issued by the institution providing such education; and b.
+- (2) Complies with the requirements of Ed 512, as demonstrated by a certificate of continuing education or a transcript which: - a.
+Is issued by the institution providing such education; and - b.
 Documents that the candidate has completed continuing education courses totaling at least 50 clock hours.